know-ai/PyIAC/docs/user_guide_state_machines.md

-# PyHadesStateMachine
+# PyIACStateMachine

-You can create your own State Machine Classes by inherit from PyHadesStateMachine.
+You can create your own State Machine Classes by inherit from PyIACStateMachine.

-In addition, you must decorate your class with the *define_machine* decorator in your PyHades app.
+In addition, you must decorate your class with the *define_machine* decorator in your PyIAC app.
 This decorator need the following
 parameters:

 - name (str): State Machine name.